slapo−ppolicy — Password Policy overlay to slapd

 password must be sent along with their new password when

 changing a password.
-If pwdSafeModify
+If pwdSafeModify is set to

 "TRUE", the existing password must be sent along with the new